netgen-layouts/content-browser-docs/cookbook/custom_backend.rst

 return a list of locations/items under specified location or with the specified name, or a single location/item with provided ID.

-``getDefaultSections`` method should return a list of ``LocationInterface`` objects that will act as root locations of different sections of the location tree.
+``getSections`` method should return a list of ``LocationInterface`` objects that will act as root locations of different sections of the location tree.
 For example, eZ specific backend would return three ``LocationInterface`` objects here, the one representing "Home" eZ location, the one representing "Media" eZ location and the one representing "Users" eZ location.